VulcanJS/Vulcan/README.md

 Note that some groups are applied automatically without having to call `addToGroup`:

-- `anonymous`: any non-logged-in user is considered anonymous.
-This group is special in that anonymous users are by definition not part of any other group.
+- `guests`: any non-logged-in user is considered guests.
+This group is special in that guests users are by definition not part of any other group.
-- `default`: default group for all existing users.
+- `members`: every logged in user is part of the members group.
 Is applied to every user in addition to any other groups.
 - `admins`: any user with the `isAdmin` flag set to true.

 ### Assigning Actions